gabledata/recap/docs/browsers.md

 !!! note

-    Browsers do not actually analyze a system's data for metdata, they simply show what's available.
+    Browsers do not actually analyze a system's data for metadata, they simply show what's available.

 Browsers map infrastructure objects into a standard directory format.
 A different browser is used for each type of infrastructure.
 Out of the box, Recap ships with a [DatabaseBrowser](https://github.com/recap-cloud/recap/blob/main/recap/browsers/db.py), which maps database objects into a directory structure: